MolarVerse/PQ/docs/sphinx/src/userGuide/generalUsage.rst

 General Usage
 #############

-The PQ applications is based on a single input file execution.
+**PQ** is based on a single input file execution.
 A fully prepared setup is completely defined by an input file ``PQ.in`` and can be executed in the following form:

 .. code-block:: bash